USS Block Island (CVE-21): Sinking

 Block Island down by the stern after being torpedoed by the German submarine U-549 in the Atlantic Ocean, 29 May 1944.

 Block Island was torpedoed off the Canary Islands at 20:13 on 29 May 1944 by which had slipped through her screen of escorts.
-U-549 fired three T-3 torpedoes, hitting her with two and severely damaging the ship which later sank.
-Six crewmen were killed in the attack; the remaining 951 were picked up by the escorting destroyers.
+U-549 fired three T-3 torpedoes, scoring two hits that fatally crippled Block Island which sank an hour and a half later.
+Six crewmen were killed in the attack; the remaining 951 were rescued by the escorting ships.